Bad-K17/repo-asupan/README.md

 ## Support
-Join Our [Telegram Group](https://www.telegram.dog/codexbotzsupport) For Support/Assistance And Our [Channel](https://www.telegram.dog/codexbotz) For Updates.
+Join And ForSupport/Assistance And Our [Channel](https://www.telegram.dog/file_sharing_support) For Updates.

 Report Bugs, Give Feature Requests There..